Texas A&M vs. South Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 South Carolina Stats and Trends

-- South Carolina has played seven games, with three wins against the spread.

-- The Gamecocks have been underdogs by 19.5 points or more once this season and covered the spread.
+- The Gamecocks have been underdogs by 19.5 points or more once this year and covered the spread.

-- South Carolina's games this season have gone over the total in two out of six opportunities (33.3%).

-- South Carolina is 2-2 against the spread and 4-1 overall in games when it records more than 16.4 points.
+- South Carolina is 2-2 against the spread and 4-1 overall when the team notches more than 16.4 points.

 - The Gamecocks average only 0.4 more yards per game (350.3) than the Aggies give up (349.9).

-- In games that South Carolina picks up over 349.9 yards, the team is 1-2 against the spread and 3-1 overall.
+- When South Carolina totals over 349.9 yards, the team is 1-2 against the spread and 3-1 overall.

 - This year the Gamecocks have turned the ball over 14 times, six more than the Aggies' takeaways (8).